 This method is often employed in warehouses with larger e-commerce activity.
 However, unless the order-picker has access to automated picking services such as a conveyor belt or a forklift, this method can be ineffective if the customer orders are physically large or heavy.

 This method requires the warehouse to be divided into several zones, of which order-pickers are then explicitly assigned.
 Order-pickers are then responsible for picking and packing SKUs within these designated zones.
 If there is an order with multiple items, employees in each zone will pass packages to one another until the final product has been packed.
-The packing

 This method is more efficient than both discrete order picking and batch picking but only allows for one scheduling period per shift.
 Meaning that if the worker finishes their turn and there is no-one on shift after them, orders are placed into the queue until the following change.